What is the Null Hypothesis?

 A null hypothesis is a theory based on insufficient evidence that requires further testing to prove whether the observed data is true or false.
 For example, a null hypothesis statement can be “the rate of plant growth is not affected by sunlight.”
 It can be tested by measuring the growth of plants in the presence of sunlight and comparing this with the growth of plants in the absence of sunlight.

-Rejecting the null hypothesis sets the stage for further experimentation to see if there is a relationship between the two variables.
+Rejecting the null hypothesis sets the stage for further experimentation to see a relationship between the two variables exists.
 Rejecting a null hypothesis does not necessarily mean that the experiment did not produce the required results, but it sets the stage for further experimentation.

 To differentiate the null hypothesis from other forms of hypothesis, a null hypothesis is written as H0, while the alternate hypothesis is written as HA or H1.
-A significance test is used to establish confidence in a null hypothesis, and to determine the possibility that the observed data is not due to chance or manipulation of data.
+A significance test is used to establish confidence in a null hypothesis and determine whether the observed data is not due to chance or manipulation of data.

 Researchers test the hypothesis by examining a random sample of the plants being grown with or without sunlight.
-If the outcome demonstrates that there is a statistically significant change in the observed change, the null hypothesis is rejected.
+If the outcome demonstrates a statistically significant change in the observed change, the null hypothesis is rejected.

 Null Hypothesis Example